claydotio/clay-mobile/specs/game-discovery.md

 ### WIREFRAMES
 game-discovery.ep

-### BACKEND
-* For now, grab data from MySQL since entire developer dashboard is tied to it
-* No other database for this stage since the primary use is just to display games
-* Separate node.js server for this app
-* Horizontally scalable

 ### PREPARING FOR NEW PLATFORMS
 While we're initially building this for Kik, we need to keep in mind it will soon be followed by other platforms.